-The Configure view enables Threat Intel (content) personnel to configure data sources and inputs to NetWitness Suite in one convenient location.
+The Configure view enables Threat Intel personnel (Content Experts) to configure data sources and inputs to NetWitness Platform in one convenient location.

 The CONFIGURE menu has the following options:

 - Live Content: (Live Services) The Live Content view enables you to search for and subscribe to Live Services resources.
-Live Services is the component of the NetWitness Suite that manages communication and synchronization between NetWitness Suite services and a library of Live content available to RSA NetWitness Suite customers.
-You can view, search, deploy, and subscribe to content from the RSA Live Content Management System (CMS) to NetWitness Suite services and software.
+Live Services is the component of the NetWitness Platform that manages communication and synchronization between NetWitness Platform services and a library of Live content available to RSA NetWitness Platform customers.
+You can view, search, deploy, and subscribe to content from the RSA Live Content Management System (CMS) to NetWitness Platform services and software.
 When you subscribe to a resource, you agree to receive updates on a regular basis from RSA Live Services.

 For Legacy 10.6 users, this was Live > Search.

 - Incident Rules: The Incident Rules view enables you to create incident rules with various criteria to automatically create incidents.
 You can view prioritized incidents in the Respond view.

 For Legacy 10.6 users, this was Incidents > Configure.
 In 11.1 and later, Aggregation Rules are known as Incident Rules.

 - Respond Notifications: The Respond Notifications view enables you to automatically send email notifications to SOC Managers and the Analysts assigned to the incidents when incidents are created or updated.

 - ESA Rules: The ESA Rules view enables you to manage the Event Stream Analysis (ESA) rules that specify criteria for problem behavior or threatening events in your network.
 When ESA detects a threat that matches the rule criteria, it generates an alert.